Dark Mirror (Duane novel): Plot

 In Dark Mirror, the Mirror-Spock left the Enterprise and rose through the ranks and spearheaded an effort to reform the Empire.
 However, the Mirror-Kirk framed him for treason, which resulted in Spock's execution.
 Soon afterwards Mirror-Sarek was assassinated by another Vulcan seeking his job.
 As a result, Spock's attempted reforms died with him and the Empire is still alive and powerful.
-The Klingons are a conquered race who were forced into slavery by the Empire after their defeat.
+The Klingons are a conquered race, forced into slavery by the Empire after their defeat.
 The Romulans have also been defeated by the Empire, but committed suicide en masse rather than submit to Terran rule.

 Dark Mirror tells how Captain Jean-Luc Picard and the crew of the Enterprise-D are forced to deal with their counterparts.
 Like the Original Series episode Mirror, Mirror, their counterparts are brutal and savage.
 For example, the Mirror-Captain Picard had murdered the Mirror-Jack Crusher so as to claim his wife, Beverly Crusher, for himself.
 Crusher is further forced to build biologically based weaponry.
 The Mirror-Deanna Troi is a security officer who freely uses torture.
 The missions of the crew of the Mirror-Enterprise-D's are filled with brutality and even genocidal activities.
 Personal communicators are intentionally not used in the mirror Starfleet; due to the prevalence of assassinations, they make crewmembers too easy to track down and kill.